 Without question, hyacinths are the most fragrant flowers of spring.
 Yet few gardeners plant them.
 This wasn’t always the case.
 In the 18th and 19th centuries, they were the world’s most popular spring-blooming flower bulbs, and gardeners could choose from more than 2000 different cultivars!

 As with most things, plants go in and out of favor, and eventually the popularity of hyacinths began to wane.
-Now, after almost a hundred years of being in the shadows, they are finally making a comeback.
+Now, after more than a hundred years of being in the shadows, they are finally making a comeback.